 Seasonal affective disorder (SAD) is a form of depression also known as winter depression or seasonal depression.
 SAD was first identified by researchers at the National Institute of Mental Health in the 1980s.1

-SAD has been defined as a type of depression that comes and goes with the seasons, starting and ending about the same time every year.
+It has been defined as a type of depression that comes and goes with the seasons.
+It starts and ends at about the same time every year.
 In the United States, the most difficult months for individuals suffering from SAD tend to be January and February.
 Some individuals experience SAD in the summer, even though it is much less common.
 Researchers have concluded that SAD stems from a problem in adapting to the physical environment.

-According to the American Academy of Family Physicians, between four and six percent of the U.S. population suffers from winter-onset SAD, while between 10 and 20 percent suffers from a milder form of the disorder.
+Between four and six percent of the U.S. population suffers from winter-onset SAD.
+Meanwhile, about 10 to 20 percent suffers from a milder form of the disorder.
 SAD typically begins in young adulthood, meaning that adolescents and teenagers are at risk.

 Some researchers have questioned whether there is actually any data in support of the existence of SAD.
-A study conducted in 2016 involving data from the Center for Disease Control (CDC) did not find a correlation between depression scores and the hours of sunlight on the day the scores were collected.
+One study did not find a correlation between depression scores and the hours of sunlight on the day the scores were collected.
 Nevertheless, the findings do not negate evidence that lack of light negatively affects the mental health or the experiences of millions of individuals around the world.2

 What Causes SAD?